apache/activemq-artemis/docs/user-manual/en/management.md

    <entry domain="hawtio"/>
 </whitelist>
 ```
-This means that any mbean with the domain `hawtio` will be allowed access
+This means that any MBean with the domain `hawtio` will be allowed access
 without authorisation. for instance `hawtio:plugin=artemis`.
 You can also use
-wildcards for the mBean properties so the following would also match.
+wildcards for the MBean properties so the following would also match.

 ```xml
 <whitelist>